 Australia and New Zealand are in a period of economic transition, seeking a collaborative, idea-driven culture of innovation that produces new sources of prosperity for coming generations.
-Ingenuity that improves life for people and makes businesses more competitive also ensures a strong foundation for the economy.
+Ingenuity that improves people’s lives and makes businesses more competitive is also a strong foundation for the economy.

-Improved automation and digitalization create greater efficiency and scope to master the technological challenges of our time.
-Intelligent technologies can ensure a stable power supply from renewable energy sources.
-Mass production can become so flexible that it can fulfil individual requirements.
-And cities can be more livable, by making them more efficient and environmentally friendly, and improving transport networks.
+Improved automation and digitalization raise efficiency and help to master the technological challenges of our time.
+Intelligent technologies ensure a stable power supply from renewable energy sources.
+Mass production can be flexible enough to fulfil individual needs.
+And cities become more liveable, by making them more efficient and environmentally friendly, and improving transport networks.

-Mining, oil and gas, and many other industries are experiencing increasingly competitive and challenging market conditions.
-In this environment, it is crucial to extract maximum value from all assets.
-Innovative technologies make this possible.
-A modern gas turbine, for instance, has hundreds of sensors that constantly measure temperature, pressure and all other aspects of its operation.
-A vast amount of data is already available.
+As mining, oil and gas, and many other industries experience increasingly challenging market conditions, innovative technologies help to extract maximum value from all assets.
+A modern gas turbine, for instance, has hundreds of sensors constantly measuring every aspect of its operation.
+A vast amount of data is available.
 The challenge is to make sense of it all.

-Siemens data analytics enables our customers to utilize the endless steams of data.
-Potential breakdowns can be spotted and rectified long before they become real problems.
-This maximizes availability, optimizes maintenance intervals and boosts overall performance.
-What’s more, maintenance can often be performed remotely.
-For offshore and other isolated facilities in particular, this greatly reduces costs and risks.
+Siemens data analytics enables customers to utilize their data.
+Potential issues can be spotted and rectified long before they become real problems.
+This maximizes availability, optimizes maintenance intervals and boosts performance.
+For offshore and other isolated facilities, maintenance can often be performed remotely, greatly reducing cost and risk.

 In the 20th century, manufacturing was largely about achieving economies of scale.
-A small population and distance to larger markets always put Australia and New Zealand at a disadvantage.
-But digitalization is putting manufacturing processes on a new track: plants, products and machines will become more and more networked in an integrated value chain.
+Today, digitalization puts manufacturing on a new track as plants, products and machines form an increasingly integrated value chain.

-The main challenges for the industry remain the same – shorten time-to-market, increase flexibility and efficiency.
-Today, digital manufacturing is more about being smart than being big.
-That gives local manufacturers – especially SMEs – the chance to exploit niche strategies and thrive in specialised markets.
+While familiar challenges remain – shorten time-to-market, increase flexibility and efficiency – digital manufacturing is more about being smart than big.
+Local SMEs have the chance to exploit niche strategies and thrive in specialised markets.

 Siemens’ innovations enable manufacturers to upgrade to the latest digital product development and production methods.
 As a result, companies can significantly improve flexibility and speed, increasing customer satisfaction.

-Australia and New Zealand are both highly urbanized countries.
-A functioning infrastructure is the backbone of our cities and economies.
+Australia and New Zealand are both highly urbanized countries and a functioning infrastructure is crucial to our cities and economies.
 Sydney, Melbourne, Auckland and our other major cities are where most new jobs are being created.
-Local, state and federal governments must ensure that infrastructure supports both current and future demands.
-It must at all times be able to provide mobility, energy, water, security, and the efficient and reliable delivery of essential services.
+Local, state and federal governments must ensure infrastructure supports both current and future demands, providing mobility, energy, water, security, and the efficient and reliable delivery of essential services.

-Intelligent building management increases security and comfort through IT and automation, while optimising energy production and consumption in buildings.
-Smart, integrated mobility systems ensure high capacity utilization and availability – at a lower cost.
+Intelligent building management systems increase security and comfort, while optimising energy production and consumption in buildings.
+Smart, integrated mobility ensures high capacity utilization and availability – at a lower cost.
 And commuters enjoy greater convenience, safety and punctuality.

-For cities with tight budgets, intelligent technologies are a fast and efficient way to optimise existing infrastructure.
-Siemens can further help to unlock the potential by providing innovative financing solutions.
+For stretched cities budgets, intelligent technologies are a fast, efficient way to optimise existing infrastructure.
+Siemens can help unlock further potential by providing innovative financing solutions.

-Australia, too, is blessed with abundant and diverse energy sources and is one of only three net energy exporters in the OECD.
-But expanding the clean-energy sector will require substantial investment.
+Australia, too, is blessed with abundant energy sources, but concerns about energy security are rising, and expanding the clean-energy sector will need substantial investment.

-Delivering power requires low-loss and secure transmission and distribution systems.
-Intelligent networks will reliably integrate decentralized and fluctuating renewable energy supplies into the grid.
-Decentralized power plants and storage solutions will be connected together, creating virtual power plants that help stabilize the power grid.
-Finally, state-of-the-art control technology will boost the flexibility of power stations.
+Delivering power requires secure, low-loss transmission and distribution.
+Intelligent networks reliably integrate decentralized and fluctuating renewable energy supplies.
+Decentralized power and storage solutions can create virtual power plants that help stabilise the grid.
+Finally, advanced control technology can boost power flexibility.

-The lowest-priced energy is energy that is not needed.
-Therefore, energy-efficient technologies are key to reducing energy consumption in areas like buildings, production and transportation.
+The lowest-priced energy is energy that's not needed in the first place.
+This is why energy-efficient technologies are key to reducing power consumption in buildings, manufacturing, transportation and many other areas.